 As we mentioned in the first chapter, in these ancient texts the New Testament will discover all that will become clear "in Christ."
 If Adam represents the whole human race, one in its origin and also in its destiny, then Christ is the authentic Adam.
-From the beginning of creation God has blessed this race where each one has his/her own unique characteristics and yet is inseparable from the whole (Eph 1:1).
+From the beginning of creation God has blessed this race where each one has his/ her own unique characteristics and yet is inseparable from the whole (Eph 1:1).
 Our first human ancestor deserves a charitable remembrance, but it is another who counts, who is "Man," he who gives us the Spirit (1 Cor 15:45-49).

 As for the human couple, they are presented as the authentic image of a God who is eternal communion.
 By creating the couple, God allows us to understand something of the mystery of Christ who presents himself to all of humanity as the "Bridegroom" (Mk 2:19).
-From the side of Adam asleep, Eve was born; from the side of Christ, dead on the cross, blood and water flowed (Jn 19:34) which means the birth of a church cleansed through the water of baptism and the blood of Christ (Eph 5:26, 31).
+From the side of Adam asleep, Eve was born; from the side 15:12 shall be called woman because she Mal2:15; was taken from man."
+That is why 19:5; man leaves his father and mother and 6:16Eph5:31 is attached to his wife, and with her becomes one flesh.
+Both the man and his wife were naked and were not ashamed.